feathersui/feathersui-starling/documentation/help/markdown/slider.md

 This section only explains how to access the maximum track sub-component.
 Please read [How to use the Feathers `Button` component](button.html) for full details about the skinning properties that are available on `Button` components.

 The slider's maximum track may be skinned similarly to the minimum track.
-The name to use with [themes](themes.html) is `DefaulterSlider_CHILD_NAME_MAXIMUM_TRACK` or you can customize the name with `customMaximumTrackName`.
+The style name to use with [themes](themes.html) is `DefaulterSlider_CHILD_STYLE_NAME_MAXIMUM_TRACK` or you can customize the style name with `customMaximumTrackStyleName`.
 If you aren't using a theme, then you can use `maximumTrackFactory` and `maximumTrackProperties`.

 ### No Thumb